SChernykh/p2pool/README.md

 - Download [Tari suite](https://github.com/tari-project/tari/releases/latest) for your OS
 - Run Minotari node and wait until in synchronizes
 - Run Minotari console wallet to create a Tari wallet
-- Copy the interactive wallet address from the "Receive" tab of the wallet
+- Copy the "Tari Address one-sided" from the "Receive" tab of the wallet
 - Paste it into the P2Pool command line above
 - Everything is ready now to start merge mining Monero and Tari!